 UPDATE: A revised report was released on July 15, 2016, and is now available for download.
 The report takes into consideration hundreds of comments received during the public consultation.

-The Columbia Center on Sustainable Investment (CCSI), UN Sustainable Development Solutions Network (SDSN), United Nations Development Programme (UNDP), and the World Economic Forum have released for public consultation a draft report, Mapping Mining to the Sustainable Development Goals: A Preliminary Atlas.
+The Columbia Center on Sustainable Investment (CCSI), UN Sustainable Development Solutions Network (SDSN), United Nations Development Programme (UNDP), and the World Economic Forum have released for public consultation a

 The draft report is a collection of maps to help mining companies navigate where their products and activities – from exploration, through mining itself, to end products and eventually mine closure – can help the world achieve the SDGs.
 At the same time, the partners hope to support governments, civil society and other stakeholders identify the opportunities for shared action and partnership with the sector.

 The public consultation opened to all stakeholders on January 13, 2016, and will run until April 8, 2016.
 Comments should be submitted online via the form below (click to open the form in a new window).
 Please be sure to click through to the end to ensure comments are received.
 You will conclude on a confirmation page!